Model exploration in gravitational-wave astronomy with the maximum population likelihood: The maximum population likelihood

 located at the maximum-likelihood value $\widehat\theta_i$.
 We assume that each measurement is distinct so that no two maximum-likelihood values $\widehat\theta_i$ are exactly the same.
 Again, for the sake of simplicity, we ignore selection effects so that $\xi(\Mstroke)=1$, though, the argument here holds even if we relax this assumption.
 Equation~\eqref{eq:mpldef3} becomes

 The population likelihood is maximized when $\pistroke$ is a sum of delta functions peaking at the set of $\{\widehat\theta_i\}$:

 This solution for $\pistroke$ ensures that there is maximal prior support at every likelihood peak.
 Obviously, the population likelihood is not maximized if any prior probability density is wasted to values of $\theta$ where all the likelihood functions are zero.
-Choosing an equal weight for each delta function $w_i=1/N$ produces the largest possible population likelihood.
+Choosing an equal weight for each delta function $w_i=1/N$ produces the largest possible population likelihood~\footnote{This is a well-known result known as the empirical distribution function~\citep{Laird1978}.}.

 We illustrate this case in Fig.~\hyperref[fig:1demo]{1(a)} using high-SNR, toy-model data drawn from a mean-zero, unit-variance Gaussian distribution.
-In the top panel, we plot the set of $N=10$ maximum likelihood points $\{\widehat\theta_i\}$.
+In the top-panel, we plot the set of $N=10$ maximum likelihood points $\{\widehat\theta_i\}$ and the position of the delta functions (blue).
 In the lower panel, we ``plot'' the $\pistroke(\theta)$ for these ten data points.
 We put the word ``plot'' in quotation marks because, technically, we are not plotting $\pistroke(\theta)$, which goes to infinity, but rather we are plotting the weights $w_k$ (Eq.~\eqref{eq:weights}), which allows us to see the relative weight given to each delta function---something that will prove useful below.
 Throughout the paper, when we refer to plots of $\pistroke(\theta)$, it should be understood that we are actually plotting \textit{representations} of $\pistroke(\theta)$ using the weights $w_k$.
 Finally, note that each peak in the distribution of $\pistroke(\theta)$ matches up with one of the maximum likelihood points in the upper panel.